-25 | What employee benefits are prescribed by law?
+25 What employee benefits are prescribed by law?

-Employees are entitled to statutory social security benefits that consist of statutory pensions and protection against exceptional situations relating to the employee's health, family events, work-related accident or illness.
+Employees are entitled to statutory social security benefits that consist of statutory pensions and protection against exceptional situations relating to the employee's health, family events, work-related accidents or illnesses.
 Employees are also covered against unemployment risk.
-Such benefits are sponsored by the state through social security contributions paid by the employee (at the approximate rate of 20 per cent of the employee's gross salary) and the employer (at the approximate rate of 45 per cent of the employee's gross salary).
+Such benefits are sponsored by the state through social security contributions paid by the employee (at an approximate rate of 20 per cent of the employee's gross salary) and the employer (at an approximate rate of 45 per cent of the employee's gross salary).